ankhanhwork/gcontest-2025-champion-digital-banking-attrition/README.md

 We studied a digital bank's onboarding funnel to identify why customers abandoned account registration and how the bank could intervene.
 The work combined exploratory analysis, behavioral feature engineering, tree-based classification, and SHAP explainability.
-Our selected XGBoost model achieved a cross-validated **ROC-AUC of 0.9090** for customer drop-off prediction.
+Our selected LightGBM model achieved a cross-validated **ROC-AUC of 0.9105** for customer drop-off prediction.

 The project went beyond model performance.
 We translated the evidence into a redesigned onboarding journey focused on OCR and OTP reliability, accessible